 Rent should not be increased in an excessive manner.
 Any rental increase you do needs to be justified.

 So, for example, you can’t increase the rent to $750 PW if all other comparable properties in the area around are renting for $600 PW.
 If you try to increase the rent considerably above market the tenant can take action against you to stop this from happening.
 So it’s important to keep within legislation when doing increases.

 What if you want to increase your rent and the tenant wants to move

 The small increase will amount to an additional $7,800 over a period of 3 years.
-It will maximise your return and protects your investment too.
+It will maximise your return and protect your investment too.

 What to do if you think your rent is low

 Get in contact with Asset Agents and take advantage of our free remote rental appraisal.
 That’s a good place to start.
 We will start by performing a comparable market analysis to get an idea of how much you are behind in terms of rent.
-With us, you can rest assured that you will never be in the loss while renting out your investment property.
-You’ve got nothing to lose its a free service.
-You can then take the information to your current property manager or if you self manage make a plan with your tenant and give them notice and some increases.
+With us, you can rest assured that you will never be in a loss while renting out your investment property.
+You’ve got nothing to lose, it’s a free service.
+You can then take the information to your current property manager or if you self-manage make a plan with your tenant and give them notice and some increases.